Your AMH level is a reflection of your growing or actively maturing follicles.

 It has nothing whatsoever to do with predicting the quality of your eggs during egg retrieval.

-In other words, if you are undergoing IVF, your specialist would need to work out if you have enough follicles for a successful outcome, and also how well your ovaries will respond to being stimulated with medication.
+In other words, if you are undergoing IVF, your specialist would need to work out if you have enough actively growing follicles for a successful outcome during that cycle, and also how well your ovaries will respond to being stimulated with medication.

 In these cases, women with low AMH levels might need their stimulation medication adjusted accordingly.
 And women with high AMH levels, as in PCOS, would need to be carefully monitored.